trisha2103/Mobile-Net-Image-Classification/README.md

 ## 📌 Overview

-This project has two parts:

-1. **ImageNet Prediction Demo** — Run the pretrained MobileNet on 6 custom sample images and decode the top predictions from 1,000 ImageNet classes.
-Zero training needed.
-2. **Sign Language Digits Classifier** — Fine-tune MobileNet on the Sign Language Digits Dataset to classify hand gestures for digits **0 through 9** (10 classes).
+This project uses the **pretrained MobileNet** model to classify images straight out of the box — no fine-tuning, no dataset preparation.
+Load an image, preprocess it, and get back the **top-5 predicted labels** with confidence scores from ImageNet's 1,000 categories.

 ---

-## 🖼️ Sample Images — ImageNet Prediction Demo
+## 🖼️ Sample Images

-These 6 images are passed through the pretrained MobileNet and classified in real time:
+These 6 images are included in the repo and classified by MobileNet:

 | | | |
 |:---:|:---:|:---:|